Taylor Nichols, MD

 Writer.
 Podcaster.
 Consultant.

-Dr. Taylor Nichols is a board-certified physician in both emergency medicine and addiction medicine and a nationally recognized voice in health policy and patient advocacy with a deep commitment to health equity and systems-level change.
-His advocacy work was recently recognized by the American College of Emergency Physicians as the recipient of the Policy Pioneer Award.
+Dr. Taylor Nichols is a board-certified physician in both emergency medicine and addiction medicine, as well as a nationally recognized voice in health policy and patient advocacy with a deep commitment to health equity and systems-level change.

-He completed his undergraduate degree in Brain, Behavior, and Cognitive Sciences at the University of Michigan before pursuing medical school at UC Davis School of Medicine.
-He subsequently completed residency training in Emergency Medicine at UCSF-San Francisco General Hospital, and fellowship training in Health Policy and Advocacy at UC Davis Medical Center.
-He is currently pursuing a Masters degree in Health Policy and Law at a combined program between UCSF and UC Law SF.
+He completed his undergraduate degree in Brain, Behavior, and Cognitive Sciences at the University of Michigan, medical school at UC Davis School of Medicine, residency training in Emergency Medicine at UCSF-San Francisco General Hospital, and fellowship training in Health Policy and Advocacy at UC Davis Medical Center.
+He is currently pursuing a Masters degree in Health Policy and Law at a combined program between UC Law SF and UCSF.

-In his policy and advocacy work, he is currently the member-at-large on the Board of Directors of Cal/AAEM.
-He has previously served on the Board of Directors of California ACEP, a delegate to the California Medical Association, and on the Legislative and Advocacy Committee for the American Society of Addiction Medicine.
+In his advocacy work, he is currently the member-at-large on the Board of Directors of Cal/AAEM.
+He has previously served on the Board of Directors of California ACEP, as a delegate to the California Medical Association, and on the Legislative and Advocacy Committee of the American Society of Addiction Medicine.